Welcome to our Knowledge Base. Search or browse through the topics below to find answers to your questions.

-2. Is theselected directory on a network drive?
-You cancustomize the login of SpaceObServer Agent within the installation ofSpaceObServer (username, domain and password).
-If you do not enter a valid useraccount the login is set to the local system account.
-That may cause problemswhile scanning network drives.
-To fix this problem please switch the servicelog on to a user account with sufficient access rights (See: "How can Iswitch the login...").
+You can customize the login of "SpaceObServer Service" within the installation of SpaceObServer (username, domain and password).
+If you do not enter a valid user account the login is set to the local system account.
+This may cause problems while scanning network drives.
+To fix this problem please switch the service log on to a user account with sufficient access rights (See: "How can I switch the login...").

-If you use this option ("Tools > Options > Database > Login info") andyou switched the login of the system service SpaceObServer Agent to a specifieduser account, this user must have read and write access on the selecteddatabase.If it isnot possible to give the user access rights to this database, please do not usethe Windows Authentication for the database access.
-Use a valid database useraccount instead.
+If you use this option ("Tools > Options > System > Database > Login info") and you switched the login of the system service "SpaceObServer Service" to a specified user account, this user must have read and write access on the selected database.

-If the "Observing Server" is set (not blank) for a root directory, only thisserver will execute scans for this directory, no matter from which client thescan was triggered or scheduled.
-If for any reason (e.g. a rename of theserver) this machine is not found or no SpaceObServer Agent is running on thismachine, the scan will not be executed.
-You can configure the Observing Serverform within the context menu of the Configure Scans dialog (sub menu "ExpertSettings").
-If none ofthe above applies, please check the column "Last Error" in the"Configure Scans" dialog and the Windows Event Log for furtherinformation and error messages.
-Please include this information if you contactus, together with the type and version of database software you are using.
+If the "Observing Server" is set (not blank) for a root directory, only this server will execute scans for this directory, no matter from which client the scan was triggered or scheduled.
+If for any reason (e.g. a rename of the server) this machine is not found or no SpaceObServer Service is running on this machine, the scan will not be executed.
+You can configure the Observing Server from within the context menu of the Configure Scans dialog (sub menu Expert Settings).

 The space used by the database depends on the number of files, the number of folders and the change rate of your files.
 Generally the database needs approx. 35 MB per 100.000 files.
 This is just a rule of thumb and is only valid if the database has been compressed recently.
-When you enable the MD5 checksums for your scans, the database size will increase about 1.5 MB per 100,000 files.
+When you enable the 'MD5 checksums' for your scans, the database size will increase about 1.5 MB per 100,000 files.

 TreeSize Professional scans file system structures as needed and holds a snapshot of the scan in your system memory.